Sampling sounds of the future: What does the future of Coventry sound like?

 University of Warwick/Coventry City of Culture, 2021

 Sampling Sounds of Coventry’s Future is a participatory project organised with the University of Warwick for Coventry City of Culture, with the aim to facilitate exchange between city and university.
 To this end, the project brings together academic researchers with artists, practitioners and publics in Coventry to address a question: what does the future of Coventry sound like?
 To answer it, we will be working together to create sound compositions and performances, using field recordings of the city.

 What does the future of Coventry sound like?
 The emergence of futures depends on many forces, elements, actors, and events, and engaging with the future demands attention to both the expected and the unexpected.
 In our project, we are especially interested in the role of universities and more precisely, of interactions between the city and its universities, in the making of Coventry’s futures, and what that sounds like.

 What does the future of Coventry sound like?
 What does the future sound like in Coventry?
 To respond to these questions and to attune ourselves collaboratively to the city’s futures, we will engage in various practices of place-based listening: field recordings, soundwalks, sonic compositions, and performances.

 We will be undertaking the following activities:

-- To kick off a series of dialogues, the project will launch on Monday 22 March with an online opening conversation including a roundtable of academics and artists working in various media who will share sounds, images, objects, maps, or other material forms to speak to the question: What does the future of Coventry sound like?
+- Kicking off a series of dialogues, the project launched on 22 March 2021 with an online opening conversation including a roundtable of academics and artists working in various media who will share sounds, images, objects, maps, or other material forms to speak to the question: What does the future of Coventry sound like?
 The video recording of this conversation can be viewed here, and the programme is listed here.

 - To support the process of field recording and sound collection, on 10 May 2021, a public online training session took place to introduce participants to practices and techniques of field recording so that they can collect sounds of their own to submit using smart phones or field recorders.
 A video recording of this workshop can be found here.
 And here you can find the event's description.